melbo911/xroads/src/c/README.md

 Additionally it creates dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.

+The content of an optional xroads.opt is being appended to the library.txt, which allows manual additions.

 # Uninstall
 Simply delete the "Xroads" folder in your "Custom Scenery" folder and restart X-Plane.
 No other file has been changed.

 # scenery_packs.ini

-Make sure the Xroads folder stay on the top of your scenery_packs.ini
+Make sure the Xroads folder stay on the top of your scenery_packs.ini.